Cookie preferences

 Educating for Wellbeing (EW)

-Awareness, self-regulation & connection: Empowering educators and students to cultivate wellbeing.
+Empowering educators and students to cultivate well-being at scale, to last.

 In Mexico, 1 in 2 children lives in poverty and 60% are behind in school by grade six.
 Gaps in educational outcomes across socioeconomic status fuel cycles of inequality and violence.
 EW aims to break these cycles by fostering learning environments that act as protective barriers.
 EW trains educators to improve their own SEC and well-being, foster SEL in students and implement systemic change.